 You are also entitled to cancel your health spa membership contract within 30 days from the time you knew or should have known of any substantial change in the services or programs available at the time.
 Substantial changes include but are not limited to:

 - The facility changing from being coed to being exclusively for one gender and vice versa.

 - The health spa no longer offers a substantial service which was offered when you signed the membership contract.

 - The health spa closes and cannot offer a substantially similar alternative location within ten miles of the original facility.

 - During the term of the contract, you become disabled with a condition that prohibits you from using the spa to the extent you used the facilities before the condition occurred.
 You must have had the disability for more than 45 days and may be required to submit proof of the disability.

 Pre-sale contracts.
-Georgia law requires that all monies received through the pre-sale of memberships to a health spa facility that is not yet fully operational and available for use shall be placed in an escrow account that is monitored by the Governor’s Office of Consumer Protection.
+Georgia law requires that all monies received through the pre-sale of memberships to a health spa facility that is not yet fully operational and available for use shall be placed in an escrow account that is monitored by the Georgia Department of Law's Consumer Protection Unit.
 The membership funds will not be released to the health spa until it becomes fully operational and available for use.
 At that time, you have seven business days to cancel your contract.

-Complaints involving health spa membership should be directed to the Governor's Office of Consumer Protection.
+Complaints involving health spa membership should be directed to the Georgia Department of Law's Consumer Protection Unit.

 Complaints involving the cleanliness of health spas should be directed to the county health department.

 Complaints involving additional contracted services, such as for a personal trainer, should be pursued through magistrate court.